UGC vs BCI (2026): Which Authority Controls Legal Education and Law Degrees in India?

 Frequently Asked Questions (FAQs)

-3. Is BCI approval compulsory for LLM?
+1. Is BCI approval mandatory for law colleges?

 4. Can a private university offer law without BCI approval?